 Psoriasis is a condition that causes red, itchy patches of skin, most often on the elbows, knees, and scalp.
 Some types of psoriasis cause painful, scale-like rashes that crack and bleed, while others cause white bumps, blisters, or small red dots.

 Scientists believe that at least 10 percent of people inherit one or more of the genes that could eventually lead to psoriasis.
 However, only 2 percent to 3 percent of the population develops the disease.
-Researchers believe that for a person to develop psoriasis, that person must have a combination of the genes that cause psoriasis and be exposed to specific external factors known as “triggers.”
+Researchers believe that for a person to develop the condition, that person must have a combination of the genes that cause it and be exposed to specific external factors known as “triggers.”

-There are many lifestyle issues such as stress that may trigger psoriasis.
+There are many lifestyle issues such as stress that may trigger it.
 Many believe that certain foods can also trigger outbreaks.
 Following are some foods that are believed to cause outbreaks of psoriasis.